Recon/domain-monitor/docs-src/users.md

 - Can't see, edit or remove other users
 - Can update his own profile
 - Cannot add new domains or test
-- Will only see the domains an which an administrator assigned
+- Will only see the domains assigned by an administrator

 ------